junh1024/junh1024-Documents/Computers/How to choose PC Parts.md

 ### Other

 Trackballs, trackpads, and tablets exist if you want alternative, RSI-friendly input devices.
 Keyboards with trackpads exist.
 Wired Keyboards with trackpads [also exist](https://www.logitech.com/en-nz/products/keyboards/k400-plus-touchpad-keyboard.920-007165.html), but rarer/more expensive like the [HP FK218AA](https://www.hp.com/gb-en/shop/product.aspx?id=FK218AA&opt=&sel=DEF).

+IF you're looking for a graphics tablet, the [Huion Kamvas](https://www.amazon.com/HUION-13-Graphics-Full-Laminated-Battery-Free/dp/B083TTQFKJ) is worth a look as many reviews say it's nice & cut-price.